TITOFUNMI/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. To move the file betty from /tmp/ to /tmp/my_first_directory.
 8. Delete the file betty
-9. Delete the directory my_first_directory that is in the /tmp directory
+9. Delete the directory my_first_directory that is in the /tmp directory Write a script that changes the working directory to the previous one